Kerry-G/Conglomeration-of-Notes/Kubernetes for Developers/02-Kubernetes-Architecture.md

 K8s is standardizing on the CNI (Container Network Interface) specification.
 It is language agnostic.

-To have more information about this subject, [refer to here](https://github.com/containernetworking/cni).
+To have more informatino about this subject, [refer to here](https://github.com/containernetworking/cni).

 ## Pod-to-Pod communication